Gladbeck: Coat of arms

-Gladbeck's city arms is portrayed in black, red and yellow and has a red bettlement as a sign of the received municipal law from 1919.
+Gladbeck's city arms is portrayed in black, red and yellow and has a red battlement as a sign of the received municipal law from 1919.
 The black field and the yellow hammer as well as the yellow beater on the left side represent the coal that had a major position in Gladbeck's history.
 The black clasps on the right side are taken from the blazon of the Lords of Brabeck, having possessed the moated castle Wittringen at the end of the 14th century.